Osteogenesis imperfecta: Type

-Collagen quantity is sufficient, but is not of a high enough quality.
+Collagen quantity is sufficient, but it is not of a high enough quality.
 Type IV is for cases of variable severity, which do not fit into either types III or I. While one of Sillence's required characteristics for type IV was having normal sclerae, modern classification allows even those with blue sclerae to fit the criteria for type IV if they meet the other clinical requirements of the type.

 In type IV, bone deformity can be mild to severe, bones fracture easily (especially before puberty), dwarfism is common, vertebral collapse and scoliosis are evident, and hearing loss is possible, although uncommon.
 Type IV OI is mostly defined in contrast to type III and type I, being the clinical classification for patients somewhere in the middle ground between the two.
 As such, type IV OI is often termed "variable" OI, with the severity of even those in the same family (so, with the same genetic mutation) differing.

 Prepubertal bone fracture rates are another way of clinically assessing type IV OI—those with it tend to have fracture rates of ≈1 per year, compared to ≈3 per year for severe OI (type III).

 As in type I, some further split type IV into types IV–A and IV–B, defined again by the absence (IV–A) or presence (IV–B) of dentinogenesis imperfecta.